jordan-bott/jordan-bott/wordle/README.md

 - Adjusting letter section to be styled more like a keyboard
 - Adding shield.io images for stats
 - Auto show game schema and letters in the issue template
+- Further error handling to update the ReadMe should something bad happen in the workflow

 ### Bugs to Fix